-There are no emissions of carbon dioxide, nitrogen oxides and sulfur dioxide during the production of electricity at nuclear energy facilities.
-Nuclear energy is by far the largest clean-air sources of energy capable of producing electricity 24 hours a day, every day.
+There are no emissions of carbon dioxide, nitrogen oxides or sulfur dioxide during the production of electricity at nuclear energy facilities.
+Nuclear energy is by far the largest carbon-free source of energy capable of producing electricity 24 hours a day, every day.

 Is it safe?

-In 2016, the average total generating cost for nuclear energy was 3.4 cents per kilowatt hour (kWh).
+In 2020, the average total generating cost for nuclear energy was three cents per kilowatt hour (kWh).
 Total generating costs include capital, fuel and operating costs – all the costs necessary to produce electricity from a nuclear power plant.
-Cost information for the U.S. nuclear fleet is collected by the Electric Utility Cost Group with prior years converted to 2016 dollars for more accurate historical comparisons.
+Cost information for the U.S. nuclear fleet is collected by the Electric Utility Cost Group with prior years converted to 2019 dollars for more accurate historical comparisons.